Skip to main content

 Notes:

-• The Pilot is not responsible for the towage plan and risk assessment or for the conduct of the towage operation
+- The Pilot and Harbourmaster are not responsible for the towage plan and risk assessment or for the conduct of the towage operation.
+This must be completed by, or on behalf of, the Tow Master.

 SECTION 2 – REGULATIONS AND OPERATIONAL REQUIREMENTS